This BLT sandwich recipe is made with crispy bacon, fresh lettuce and tomato, and topped with a homemade garlic lemon basil mayo for a twist!

 For The Sandwich:

-- Cut 2 large tomatoes into thick slices and tear a few large pieces from a head of lettuce.
+- Cut 2 Roma tomatoes (or tomatoes of choice) into slices and tear a few large pieces from a head of leafy green lettuce.

 - Toast 8 slices of gluten free sandwich bread (or any bread if not gluten free) using toaster, toaster oven, or in the oven.If toasting the bread in the oven, place the bread slices on a baking sheet and heat for 3-4 minutes on the first side.
 Flip the bread, and toast for an additional 3-4 minutes on the second side.